-This course provides an overview of the fishery science.
-Students will learn the fishery science on the basis of marine biology in a broad sense from molecules to ecosystems.
+This course provides an overview of fisheries science.
+Students will learn the fundamentals of fisheries science as it relates broadly to marine biology, from molecules to ecosystems.

-Fisheries science, basics & outlines
+Fisheries science, fundamentals, overview

-The goal is to understand the fishery science basically from ecology, physiology, genetics, molecular biology and evolution, and to appreciate the fishery science as the applied marine biology.
+The goal is to understand the fundamentals of fisheries science from ecology, physiology, genetics, molecular biology and evolution, and to appreciate fisheries science as it relates to applied marine biology.